 What type of supply report does Minnesota require?

-Minnesota currently requires a Simplified Supply Report showing aggregated weight by material category -- not SKU-level detail.
-The 2025 supply report was due May 31, 2026.
+Minnesota currently requires a Simplified Supply Report showing aggregated weight by material category, not SKU-level detail.
+The 2025 supply report was due to CAA May 31, 2026, a CAA-set program date; Minn.
+Stat.
+115A.1443 fixes only the July 1, 2026 PRO registration.

 What is Minnesota's PRO structure?